How to Produce a Novel

 If you find a paragraph, exchange of dialog, or exposition that doesn’t belong—perhaps you meant to delete it and didn’t—mark it for deletion and continue on.
 Same for repetitive dialog.
 But don’t do those corrections, yet.

-Editing with the Word Frequency Counter
+The Word Frequency Counter

 Rinse, Lather, Repeat